 1. Review and update your social media profiles

-If you’re on social media then take a look at each platform and make sure they’re all up to date and looking good.
+If you’re on social media, take a look at each platform and check they’re all up to date and looking good.

-• Check your bio accurately reflects what you NOW do.
+- Check your bio to ensure it accurately reflects what you NOW do.

-• Check your contact details are up to date and that links are working.
+- Check that your contact details are up to date and that the links are working.

 2. Review and update your website